 5. Beware of Your Dog’s Personal Health

-Make sure you consult your vet about your dogs overall health, and make sure that it’s up to date on all it’s vaccines.
+Make sure you consult your vet about your dog's overall health, and make sure that it’s up to date on all it’s vaccines.
 Never bring a puppy under the age of four months to a dog park.
 And finally, make sure your dog is under constant supervision while you are there.
 You don’t want to be talking to someone else, or looking at your phone when a catastrophe strikes.
 Here's also a post on Safety for OutDoor Pets, a list of outdoor factors to be aware and cautious of.

 While it’s important to be wary of the risks involved in trips to the dog park, it’s not worth going if you aren’t having fun.
 Once you assess the risks and do your best to avoid them, make sure to show your dog that this is a fun outing by letting go of stress and enjoying the time out in the sun!